 Ongoing

 The New Advent Catholic Encyclopedia article on Donatists provides the most accessible catalogue of surviving primary sources: the location of Donatist texts in Migne's Patrologia Latina (PL 8), the surviving fragments of Parmenian and Petilian as reconstructed by Monceaux, and the imperial legislative record from Constantine through Honorius.
 Pre-Frend in framing but comprehensive as a finding guide for documents not independently digitized.
-Via New Advent Catholic Encyclopedia
+Via New Advent Catholic Encyclopedia — verified working

 — ✦ —

 W.H.C.
-Frend · Oxford: Clarendon Press, 1952 · Internet Archive (access-restricted borrow)
+Frend · Oxford: Clarendon Press, 1952 · Internet Archive — free borrow with IA account

 Roger Pearse, ed. · Free access

-Philip Schaff, ed. · CCEL · Free full text
+Philip Schaff, ed. · CCEL · Free full text · Verified working

 — ✦ —